chempik1234/chempik1234/README.md

 I would want **Golang**, the great and precious, to be my main language, but life is unfair sometimes.

-I still have **Python** as the main language, I had been learning it for approx. 4-5 years (My commercial experience is year and half)
+I still have **Python** as the main language, I had been learning it for approx. 4-5 years (My commercial experience is 1.5y)

 ## Daily stack